simw/pydantic-to-pyarrow/README.md

 Enum of str | pa.dictionary(pa.int32(), pa.string()) |
 Enum of int | pa.int64() |

+## Settings

-If a field is marked as exclude, (`Field(exclude=True)`), then it will be excluded from the pyarrow schema if exclude_fields is set to True.
+In a model, if a field is marked as exclude, `Field(exclude=True)`, then it will be excluded from the pyarrow schema if `get_pyarrow_schema` is called with `exclude_fields=True` (defaults to False).

+If `get_pyarrow_schema` is called with `allow_losing_tz=True`, then it will allow conversion of timezone-aware python datetimes to non-timezone aware pyarrow timestamps (defaults to False - and loss of timezone information will raise an exception).

+By default, `get_pyarrow_schema` will use the field names for the pyarrow schema fields.
+If `by_alias=True` is supplied, then the serialization_alias is used.
+More information about aliases is available in the [Pydantic documentation](https://docs.pydantic.dev/latest/concepts/alias/).

 ## An Example